kibuchijw/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ### 8. Star Wars movies

-Write a JavaScript script that fetches and lists the `title` for all movies by using this URL: `https://swapi-api.alx-tools.com/api/films/?format=json`
+- Write a JavaScript script that fetches and lists the `title` for all movies by using this URL: `https://swapi-api.alx-tools.com/api/films/?format=json`

-All movie titles must be list in the HTML tag `UL#list_movies` You can’t use `document.querySelector` to select the HTML tag You must use the JQuery API
+  - All movie titles must be list in the HTML tag `UL#list_movies`
+  - You can’t use `document.querySelector` to select the HTML tag
+  - You must use the JQuery API

+### 9. Say Hello!

+- Write a JavaScript script that fetches from `https://hellosalut.stefanbohacek.dev/?lang=fr` and displays the value of `hello` from that fetch in the HTML tag `DIV#hello.`
+  - The translation of “hello” must be displayed in the HTML tag `DIV#hello`
+  - You can’t use `document.querySelector` to select the HTML tag
+  - You must use the JQuery API
+  - Your script must work when it is imported from the `<head>` tag